freeCodeCamp/guide/src/pages/git/git-cherry-pick/index.md

 ```shell
 git cherry-pick --continue
 ```
-If you wish to abort a cherry-pick in between you can use the abort flag
+If you wish to abort a cherry-pick in between you can use the abort flag:
 ```shell
 git cherry-pick --abort
 ```